$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-where the pair $(\vec{S}_{u_f},\mathrm{wt}(u_f))$ is the state string and weight of $u_f$ and $x_{\vec{S}_{u_f}}$ is the corresponding elementary tensor. \end{thm} \begin{proof} This is just the assembling of pieces now.
+\begin{proof} This is just the assembling of pieces now.
 To be more precise, we can use induction on the number of vertices of $u$ where it is easy to check for all small cases $V(u)<2$.

-The main observation now is that locally our conventions match with the ones given above Definition~\ref{defn-pifunctor} for the intertwiners $M^{a,b}_s$ and $M^{a,b}_m$ and their duals (recall that we had flipped the sign convention in those cases).
-It is worth noting that the exponents for $M^{a,b}_s$ equals exactly our definition, since for $T\subset S$ we see that $\ell(S,T)=\ell(S-T,T)$ and that our convention how flow lines ``add'' around vertices also matches exactly with the cases where the intertwiner map to a non-trivial element.
+The main observation now is that locally our conventions match the ones given above Definition \ref{defn-pifunctor} for the intertwiners $M^{a,b}_s$ and $M^{a,b}_m$.
+It is worth noting that the exponents for $M^{a,b}_s$ equal exactly our definition, since for $T\subset S$ we see that $\ell(S,T)=\ell(S-T,T)$ and that our convention how flow lines add around vertices also match exactly with the cases where the intertwiner map to a non-trivial element.
 Thus, summing over all possibilities is the same as taking all possible flows.
+We proceed by induction from a smaller $\mathfrak{gl}_n$-web to a bigger $\mathfrak{gl}_n$-web by adding one vertex.
+This is the same as composing the intertwiner for the smaller $\mathfrak{gl}_n$-web with one of the maps from above.
+Note that the coefficients will be multiplied.
+Hence, their powers add and this happens in the same way as for the total weight. \end{proof}